stepByStepToSky/ThreadPool-and-Asynchronous-log/README.md

 # ThreadPool-and-Asynchronous-log
-An implementation of threadpool and asynchronous log, each head file (.h) with a source file (.cpp).
-Because of the simple dependencies between files，we just use source file for test, the implementations of classes are all in the head files.
+An implementation of threadpool and asynchronous log.
+We use cmake to compile these files.
+Test files are all in the test folder.

-a) To Compile source files into binary executables
+a) To Compile source files into binary executables (in the root folder)

-g++ -std=c++11 xxx.cpp -o xxx -lpthread
+mkdir build && cd build
+cmake ..
+make

-b) Run the program
+b) Run the program (in the build folder)

 ./xxx

-c) Debug the progma should add -g

 Note that the std::cout can all be removed, they are used to debug only.